 - Students are expected to follow the recommended curriculum (although deviations are possible) and must maintain: UMKC cumulative GPA of 3.00 or higher

 This program offers students an opportunity to meet the full requirements of the existing BS and MS degree programs in a shorter time period than the separate degree programs by completing a B.S. degree in Computer Science within four years, and then completing an M.S. degree in Computer Science in their fifth year.
-Please contact our department for additional information or clarification on the information below by calling (816) 235-1193, or sending an e-mail to mailto:email@example.com.
+Please contact the DST Student Services Center for additional information or clarification on the information below by calling (816) 235-2399, or sending an e-mail to mailto:email@example.com.

 The UMKC General Education Core is the university-wide curriculum that all undergraduate students will complete.
 The 30-credit hour core curriculum includes three course types designated as Anchor, Discourse and Focus and is detailed in the General Education section of the catalog.

 Every undergraduate student must take a course covering the United States Constitution and the Missouri State Constitution before graduation.
 Course options are included in the program requirements section below.

 Candidates for all baccalaureate degrees must complete the online UMKC RooWriter Writing Assessment after they have passed Discourse 200 (or its equivalent) but before they have attained 90 credit hours.
 Incoming transfer students with more than 90 credit hours must complete the RooWriter by the end of their first semester of enrollment or within one semester after passing Discourse 200 (or its equivalent).
 Students who have not completed the RooWriter Writing Assessment within two semesters after passing Discourse 200 (or its equivalent) will be blocked from enrollment until they successfully complete the RooWriter.
 Additional information is available in the Undergraduate Academic Regulations and Information section of the catalog.